What is gestational diabetes?

 - Ask your caregiver when and how often to check your blood sugar levels during the day.
 You may need to check at least 3 times each day.
 Your caregiver will teach you how to use a glucose monitor.
 This is a small device that tells how much sugar is in your blood.
 The monitor uses a small drop of blood.

 - Ask what your blood sugar levels should be before and after you eat.
-Your caregiver may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
-The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
+Your caregiver may suggest that your blood sugar level should be below 92 mg/dL before you eat.
+The level may need to be below 180 mg/dL 1 hour after you eat or below 153 mg/dL 2 hours after you eat.
 Record your blood sugar results each time you check them.
 Take the record with you to follow-up visits.
 Your caregiver may use the record to make changes to your food, medicine, or exercise schedules.

 What are the risks of gestational diabetes?